 When Jay is trying to get Silent Bob to say what he's trying to communicate out loud, he says that Silent Bob can 'Give that Amy speech whenever he wants.'

 "All you motherfuckers are gonna pay.
 You are the ones who are the ball-lickers.
 We're gonna fuck your mothers while you watch and cry like little whiny bitches.
-Once we get to Hollywood and find those Miramax fucks who are making that movie, we're gonna make 'em eat our shit, then shit out our shit, then eat their shit which is made up of our shit that we made 'em eat.
-Then all you motherfucks are next.
+Once we get to Hollywood and find those Miramax fucks who are making Bluntman and Chronic, we're gonna make 'em eat our shit, then shit out our shit, and then eat their shit that's made up of our shit that we made 'em eat.
+And then all you motherfucks are next.
 Love, Jay and Silent Bob."